lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 The applications below demonstrate handling streaming events - adding/removing subscribers and closing the stream.

 Click the "Create Stream" button in Application B to register an Interop stream called "G42Core.Stream.Basic".
 Click the "Subscribe" button in Application A to subscribe to the registered stream - Application B will print to the page when a new subscriber is added.
 Each time Application A receives data, it will be printed on the page (time stamp and a message).
-Click the "Start Publishing" button in Application B to start publishing data to the stream every 3 seconds.

 Click the "Unsubscribe" button in Application A to close the subscription to the stream - Application B will print to the page when a subscriber is removed.
 Click the "Close Stream" button in Application B to close the stream - Application A will print to the page when the stream is closed.